 I started racing as an obligation as well as an important step on becoming a pro rider.
 First German races, then international races.

 When I got invited by friends to visit the beautiful island La Palma of the Canary Islands, I got to know another side of mountainbiking.
 Two guys who earned their money with bikes, not from being a pro rider, rather more to ride together with other people, having fun on the trails.
 The job of a guide sounded like a perfect combination of earning money and riding bikes for me.
 After school, I spent my first whole winter as a guide for Atlantic-Cycling.
 I never got rid of it again.

 They also brought me in contact with a German Bike skills teaching school.
 Later I combined the guide work with the work as a skills teacher.

 Racing is just a synonym of competition.
 Is it really?
 For sure it is, but there is more behind.
 Racing also includes Teamwork, friendship, focused working skills, and the power to follow your goal, even if it is far away.

 I have been constantly up with the top guys in national racing.
-I have made some good results in European cups, and I made it to the top 30. in the world cup.
-Why should I stop know?
+I have made some good results in European cups, and I made it to the top 30 in the world cup.
+Why should I stop now?
 There is more to reach.

-True, but at the End you are following your own way of success and happiness.
-And for me the time has come to work out of different perspective in racing.
+True, but in the End, you are following your own way of success and happiness.
+And for me, the time has come to work out of different perspectives in racing.